-(This resolved 3-22-2014 before I finished writing the report, so it must have been reported before me)
+(This issue was resolved 3-22-2014 before I finished writing the report, so it must have been reported before me)

 tl;dr : Google documents leak full name and e-mail address via ClickJacking the “request permissions” dialog in a private doc.